Mother of Tears: Plot

-The film begins with members of the Catholic Church lead by Monsignor Brusca (Franco Leo) digging up the body of a 19th-century church official, whose casket has a box-shaped urn chained to it.
-Inside the box they discover artifacts belonging to Mater Lachrymarum (Moran Atias), the last surviving member of the Three Mothers; an ancient trio of powerful black magic witches.
-In particular, the box contains a magic tunic that, when worn by Mater Lachrymarum, increases her powers significantly.
+Catholic Church workers dig up the body of a 19th-century church official, whose casket has a box-shaped urn chained to it.
+Inside they discover artifacts of Mater Lachrymarum (Moran Atias), the last surviving member of the Three Mothers, an ancient trio of powerful witches.
+The box contains a magic tunic that, when worn by Mater Lachrymarum, increases her powers significantly.

 The urn is shipped to the Museum of Ancient Art in Rome, where Sarah Mandy (Asia Argento), an American studying art restoration, works.
 Sarah is dating the curator Michael Pierce (Adam James), a single father who is away from the museum that night.
-With help from the assistant curator Giselle (Coralina Cataldi-Tassoni), Sarah opens the box and finds the tunic, a dagger, and three statues representing the three witches.
-Sending Sarah to her office to retrieve tools to help her translate the text on the artifacts, the curator is promptly attacked by the demonic agents of Mater Lachrymarum.
-Sarah arrives too late to save her boss (who is being disembowelled by the monsters) and starts to flee the museum.
+With help from the assistant curator Giselle (Coralina Cataldi-Tassoni), Sarah opens the box and finds the tunic.
+While Sarah is retrieving translation tools from her office, Giselle is attacked by the demonic agents of Mater Lachrymarum.
+Sarah returns to find Giselle disembowelled and tries to flee the museum.
+She is pursued by Mater Lachrymarum's familiar, but manages to escape when a disembodied voice guides her through locked doors that are magically thrown open.

-Unfortunately, she is pursued by Mater Lachrymarum's familiar (a baboon) and is only able to escape when a disembodied voice magically throws open a series of locked doors keeping her trapped inside the museum.
-Sarah tells the police what happened as she spends the night with Michael and his son, Paul.
-Michael visits the Cardinal who sent him the urn only to find out that, shortly after mailing the urn to him, he had a severe stroke and is now in a coma.
-An assistant of the priest, Father Milesi (Tommaso Banfi) gives Michael a piece of paper, which the Cardinal was writing on before collapsing.
-On it is scrawled the name "Mater Lachrymarum".
-Michael is observed by a pair of witches while leaving the hospital.